GREAT SAND DUNES

 * exact schedule subject to change based on weather, good light, etc.

-I have pre-booked rooms at the Great Sand Dunes Lodge, located at the base of the dunes with great views.
+We have pre-booked rooms at the Great Sand Dunes Lodge, located at the base of the dunes with great views.
 It is less than a 10 minute drive to the dunes from here.
 After sign-up you will receive information on how to reserve your room.

 Please note that transportation and accommodations for the Sand Dunes Photography Workshop are up to each individual participant.